 The Adjournment debate occurs in one of two ways: after a Minister moves a motion for the House to adjourn, which can be done at any time provided there is no question before the Chair; or via an automatic motion to adjourn.
-In the latter case, the President interrupts the House's business at 10.00 p.m. on Tuesday, Wednesday and Thursday (if the House is still sitting) and 4.00 p.m. if there is a Friday sitting.
+In the latter case, the President interrupts the House's business at 10.00 p.m. on Tuesday and Thursday (if the House is still sitting) at 6.30 p.m. on a Wednesday and at 4.00 p.m. if there is a Friday sitting.
 If the President, rather than a Minister, is to propose the Adjournment, the following is taken into account:

 - Any division must first be completed and the result announced;